acterglobal/a3/.changes/2332-chat-ng-editor.md

-- Chat-NG now supports Appflowy editor with proper markdown support.
-Some/Other features might be disabled or limited for now.
+[Labs] Chat-NG now offers a fresh new WYSIWYG editor.
+More features upcoming.